-Most commonly pharmacists were able to provide information relating to medication error or adverse events relating to opioids (53%), and these were discussed by the medication safety team (41%) providing broad feedback and education for hospital dissemination.
-Whilst few hospitals utilised comprehensive reports, of those who did provide information approximately a quarter of respondents reported it was used to directly inform the education of pharmacists, doctors and nurses.
+Most commonly, pharmacists were able to provide information relating to medication error or adverse events relating to opioids (53%), and these were discussed by the medication safety team (41%) providing broad feedback and education for hospital dissemination.
+While few hospitals utilised comprehensive reports, of those who did provide information, approximately a quarter of respondents reported it was used to directly inform the education of pharmacists, doctors and nurses.
 Sixty-nine percent of respondents provided either verbal or written feedback to junior doctors or their supervisors.
-Junior doctors were identified as a particular focus due to their frequent responsibility for prescribing at discharge of patients, and their limited opportunity to gain previous experience in prescribing.
+Junior doctors were identified as a particular focus in the question due to their frequent responsibility for prescribing when discharging patients, and their limited experience in prescribing.

-Prescriber education is a valued component of the Quality Use of Medicines, and 25% of respondents provided pharmacist-led education of opioid prescribing and supply which is a promising result given the capacity issues evident in opioid and pain services, However, a significant proportion of respondents (25%) reported that their pharmacy department did not undertake education, and these included both public and private hospital facilities.
-This lack of a 'check and balance' on prescribing practice is concerning.
+Prescriber education is a valued component of QUM, and 25% of respondents provided pharmacist-led education of opioid prescribing and supply.
+This is a promising result given the capacity issues evident in opioid and pain services, however, a significant proportion of respondents (25%) reported that their pharmacy department did not undertake education, and these included both public and private hospital facilities.
+This lack of recognition of the 'check and balance' role pharmacists have in prescribing practice is concerning.
+International evidence supports a greater role for pharmacists in reducing the harm caused by opioids, even when studies focused exclusively on educating prescribers66.
+A US study recently acknowledged that although pharmacists were not initially considered in the trial model implementing a new standard of practice for opioids (although physicians, nurse practitioners and physician assistants were), 'clinical pharmacists have been an integral part of the process'67.